jmoody/textflight/manual/05-communication.md

 ## SECTION 05: COMMUNICATION

 Operators can be messaged using the `subs` command to send a subspace message directly to their session, or the `fact` command which sends a subspace message to all operators in your faction.
 Structures can be communicated with using the `hail` command, or `locl` to hail every structure in the system with the same message.
 Structures not located in the same system as you cannot be hailed.

+Messages are displayed when you run any command.
+You can prevent messages from being sent to you by using the `chat` command to toggle chat on or off.
 If your account has been marked with premium status, you can use format codes in your message.
 The following codes are available:

 - `^0`: Clear formatting.
 - `^1`: Set text colour to red.